LSatan/Simu_Remote_CC1101/README.md

 ---------------------------------------------

 The library is based on the findings of this article https://pushstack.wordpress.com/somfy-rts-protocol/ however, some things do not match for the above systems.
-Only the processing with xor for the code and a fraction of the crc processing are correct.
+Only the processing with xor for the code and the crc processing are correct.
 In the following I will roughly explain how this system works.